alpcicimen/IQT-Connectom-Improved/README.md

 ## Installation Instructions

-To be able to run IQT with Connectom Python 3.11 is required.
+To be able to run IQT with Connectom Python 3.11 is recommended, but Python 3.10 can be used as well.
 We recommend a Conda installation.

 To install the dependencies, run